 \subsection{Turbulence driving}

-The 3D turbulence simulations are carried out purely hydrodynamically by using the turbulence driving within \texttt{Arepo} \citep{Mocz2017, Mocz2018}, which makes use of the Ornstein-Uhlenbeck process.
-The simulations start with a homogeneous medium in which the turbulence is driven until it is in a statistically stationary state, thus, until the density and velocity PDF, and the power spectrum converge.
-This method of driving lets us generate turbulence that closely resembles the observed ISM, as a visual comparison in Fig.~\ref{fig:turbulence_comparison} shows.
+The 3D turbulence simulations were carried out purely hydrodynamically by using the turbulence driving within \texttt{Arepo} \citep{Mocz2017, Mocz2018}, which makes use of the Ornstein-Uhlenbeck process.
+We started the simulations with a homogeneous medium in which we drove the turbulence until it was in a statistically stationary state, and thus until the density and velocity PDF, and the power spectra converged.
+This method of driving let us generate a turbulence that closely resembles the observed ISM, as a visual comparison in Fig.~\ref{fig:turbulence_comparison} shows.
 There, the dust column density of one of our driven turbulence snapshots is qualitatively compared to a dust map of the Polaris flare from Herschel/SPIRE observations \citep{Miville-Deschenes2010}\footnote{ We downloaded and visualized the level 2.5 data products from the Herschel Science Archive.} to show that the morphological features and scales are similar.

-In the turbulence simulations, the mass of every Voronoi cell is kept approximately the same, which induces refinement but does not change the total amount of cells.
+In the turbulence simulations the mass of every Voronoi cell was kept approximately the same, which induced refinement but did not change the total number of cells.
 We did not include additional refinement criteria for the turbulence driving.
-The box itself is \unit[20 or 40]{pc} large in each coordinate direction, depending on the used ISM density and turbulence strength.
-These box sizes have been found to be large enough so that the SNR can evolve for up to \unit[10]{kyr} without reaching the boundaries in every simulation.
-The boundaries are chosen to be periodic to ensure that no dust escapes from the box in post-processing.
-To be able to resolve filaments in the ISM that were observed to have a width of \unit[$\sim$0.1]{pc} \citep{Arzoumanian2011}, we use $512^3$ cells in total.
-Thus, the resolution in filaments is up to \unit[0.008]{pc} (\unit[0.016]{pc}) whereas in voids it is \unit[0.15]{pc} (\unit[0.3]{pc}) for the \unit[20]{pc} (\unit[40]{pc}) box.
+The box itself was \unit[20 or 40]{pc} large in each coordinate direction, depending on the used ISM density and turbulence strength.
+These box sizes were large enough so that the SNR could evolve for up to \unit[10]{kyr} without reaching the boundaries in every simulation.
+The boundaries were chosen to be periodic to ensure that no dust escapes from the box in post-processing.
+To be able to resolve filaments in the ISM that are observed to have a width of \unit[$\sim$0.1]{pc} \citep{Arzoumanian2011}, we used $512^3$ cells in total.
+Thus, the resolution in filaments was up to \unit[0.008]{pc} (\unit[0.016]{pc}) whereas in voids it was \unit[0.15]{pc} (\unit[0.3]{pc}) for the \unit[20]{pc} (\unit[40]{pc}) box.